mossgreen/mossgreen.github.io/_posts/2019-08-23-Pass-Spring-Professional-Certification.md

 3. Version 5.X, after May 2019

     Before I took the exam, I found that the study guide has been updated.
 It's not a huge change, but it's enough to fail you if you didn't prepare perfectly.
 I took me a while to do an extra study on the new topics.
 It pays.
-I the test, it has at least 4 questions are about actuator, which is a newly added topic.
+In my test, it has at least 4 questions are about actuator, which is a newly added topic.

     Changes:
     1. Less content on AOP topic.
 From 14% to 8%.